Josephson-like currents in graphene for arbitrary time-dependent potential barriers: Introduction

 Applying a time-dependent laser field to a pristine graphene sample opens an alternative and efficient way \cite{laser1,laser2,Efetov} to control spectrum and transport properties of graphene samples.
 It has been shown that changing the time dependence of laser fields can mimic \cite{laser2} the influence of any electrostatic graphene superlattices on the electron spectrum in graphene.
+Further, Dirac fermions in graphene superlattices can aquire an effective mass proportional to the frequency of an applied laser field, accompanied with an exponential suppression of chiral tunneling even for perpendicular incidence upon the barrier \cite{laser2,Efetov}, which is in stark contrast to Klein tunneling occuring in the absence of the laser field.
 Studies of how electron transport in graphene is affected by {\it time-and-space dependent potentials} are yet limited.
+Recently, it was shown \cite{our_prl} that even scalar potential barriers can produce resonant amplification of reflections when modulated at proper frequencies.
+Moreover, an unusual current running parallel to the barrier $W(x,t)$ in $y$-direction has been predicted \cite{our_prl} for electrons at zero $y$-component of the electron momentum.